ProfessionalCSharp/ProfessionalCSharp2021/README.md

 See [updates](Updates.md) for issues and updates.

-With the *main* branch every sample should compile and run successfully (with the deadlock and race-conditions samples, *successfully* means that a deadlock and a race-condition occurs).
+The *main* branch is the branch showing changes with C# 10 and .NET 6.
+Every sample should compile and run successfully (with the deadlock and race-conditions samples, *successfully* means that a deadlock and a race-condition occurs).

-The *dotnet6* branch is used to show changes with C# 10 and .NET 6.

 The *dotnet5* branch is used to show the samples how they appear in the printed book.

+The *dotnet7* branch shows upcoming changes for C# 11 and .NET 7.
+Work in progress.

+Other branches are temporary branches - e.g. feature branches - which are deleted after merging with the corresponding branch.

 ## Issues and Discussions